Research Assistant Psychologist

-The successful applicant will work as part of a clinical research team alongside study research professionals at NSFT and universities, Trust senior managers and service user and carer representative colleagues.
+The successful applicant will work as part of a clinical academic team alongside study research professionals at NSFT, Academic institutions such as University of East Anglia, Cambridge, Hertfordshire and Kings College London, Trust senior managers and service user and carer representative colleagues.

-The team offers opportunities for skill and professional development, and is ideal for someone who is keen to develop a future career in clinical research, or is seeking experience in health service delivery.
+The team offers opportunities for skill and professional development with opportunities for authorships, and is ideal for someone who is keen to develop a future career in clinical psychology or clinical research.